 Learning in this simulated environment helps improve performance and knowledge on surgical steps, helping to reduce surgical time and complication rates.

-Training is provided and supervised by SpaMedica’s experienced consultant ophthalmologists, who perform thousands of cataract surgeries each year, with excellent outcomes and low complication rates (SpaMedica consultants average PCR rate 0.42%, compared to an average rate of 1.1%)*.
+The training dry labs are provided by SpaMedica, who delivers thousands of cataract surgeries each year, with excellent outcomes and low complication rates (SpaMedica consultants average PCR rate 0.42%, compared to an average rate of 1.1%)*.

 All the individual surgical training is recorded on iPads, and these recordings can be saved and reviewed with other doctors and mentors, as well as logged onto training records.